 Backpacks, briefcases, handbags larger than 11 x 15 inches, packages, and similar items are not permitted beyond the vestibule.
 Members and visitors are responsible for storing such items in the complimentary, key-operated day lockers located in the vestibule.
 Limited storage space may be available for items too large to fit into a locker; please ask a security guard for assistance.
 Clear plastic bags are available to hold personal belongings (such as wallets, notebooks, and laptop computers) carried into the building.
 All articles are subject to inspection.
 A replacement fee of $100 will be assessed for any lost key.

 Works of art brought into the building must be escorted by a curator.

 Members who bring dogs into the Library must keep them on leashes and are responsible for their behavior.
 Dogs (with the exception of guide dogs) are not allowed at public events or in the exhibition galleries.

-Non-flash photography is permitted throughout the first floor, with the exception of the Gordon Room and the Norma Jean Calderwood Gallery, or during events.
-Tripods and selfie-sticks are not permitted.
-Additionall permission may be granted on a case by case basis.
+The Boston Athenæum permits flash-free photography with some restrictions.
+Tripods and selfie sticks are not permitted.
+Photography is not permitted in the Gordon Newspaper Room, or during events.
+Additional permission may be granted on a case by case basis.
 Visit the "plan your visit" section for additional details.